fox0/sweetie_doc_wiki/message-types.md

     #      SUCCESSFUL is returned on success, INVALID_TRAJECTORY if trajectory is inconsistent (unsupported
     #      time intervals, nonmonotonic time, incorect vector length and so on), INVALID_END_EFFECTOR indicates
     #      that end effector name is unknown, UNABLE_TO_APPEND says that trajectory cannot be appended to current
-    #      action and TOLERANCE_VIOLATED is raised if psition or orientation error is higher then bound.
+    #      action and TOLERANCE_VIOLATED is raised if psition or orientation error is higher then bound,
+	#      INTERNAL_ERROR indicate that trajectory cannot be execued due to internal error.
     #  * error_string
     #
     # Feedback: